drevops/vortex/.drevops/docs/content/introduction/faqs.md

 ## Why CircleCI?
 What about other CI providers?

 CircleCI was chosen because of its flexibility.
-More specifically, CircleCI allows to run use own runner container (the container where CI steps run) and use remote Docker, making it possible to build the project in CI **exactly** the same way as it would be built on the hosting (if your hosting uses Docker).
+More specifically, CircleCI allows to use your own runner container (the container where CI steps run) and use remote Docker, making it possible to build the project in CI **exactly** the same way as it would be built on the hosting (if your hosting uses Docker).